ginstrom/paladin-novel/chapters/26_wrath-of-gods.md

 From outside came the sound of screaming—not the cries of battle, but the shrieks of men who had suddenly realized they faced something far beyond their understanding.
 The ground shook as the Guardians moved through the citadel, and flashes of lightning illuminated the windows of the inner keep.

 The corrupt priests' stronghold, which had withstood weeks of siege and resisted every assault, lasted less than ten minutes against the Guardians' advance.
-Walls that had been blessed by Turin's own power crumbled before constructs that carried his direct authority.
+Walls that had been blessed by Turin's own power—their stones perhaps still holding faint, dormant silver energies—crumbled before constructs that carried his direct authority, the ancient wards shattering with sharp cracks like thunder.
 Wards that had turned aside sorcery and steel alike shattered like glass before the combined might of justice and mercy working in perfect harmony.

 The screaming stopped abruptly, replaced by a silence that was somehow more terrible than any sound.
 Then, from the direction of the keep, came a new noise—a deep, resonant hum that seemed to come from the earth itself.